-- 4.84.
-The above assessment demonstrates that the Proposed Development comprising part of the Rushden East SUE complies with all relevant policies within the Development Plan for this part of East Northamptonshire District. - 4.85.
-The Proposed Development is in line with the wider policy aspirations of the Development Plan.
-In particular the North Northamptonshire Joint Core Strategy.
-The Joint Core Strategy identifies Rushden as a Growth Town and a broad location for a Sustainable Urban Extension more specifically, identifies land to the east of the A6.
-This Site forms part of the Rushden East SUE.
+- 4.85.
+The above assessment demonstrates that the Proposed Development comprising part of the Rushden East SUE complies with all relevant policies within the Development Plan for this part of North Northamptonshire. - 4.86.
+The Proposed Development is in line with the wider policy aspirations of the Development Plan; in particular the North Northamptonshire Joint Core Strategy, which identifies Rushden as a Growth Town and a broad location for a Sustainable Urban Extension (SUE).
+More specifically, it identifies land to the east of the A6 as the location for the Rushden East SUE.
+This Site forms part of the Rushden East SUE in the location identified.
 The Joint Core Strategy considers Rushden East SUE to be the most sustainable option for the future development of Rushden.
 The Proposed Development is considered to fully accord with Policy 33 of the Joint Core Strategy as identified in Table 3.

-- 4.86.
+- 4.87.
 The Joint Core Strategy provides policy support for new employment development in North Northamptonshire.
 Policy 23 states that the target for new job creation is for all sectors and hence covers the range of business and commercial uses such as offices, industrial and logistics.
 Policy 24 provides support for development of logistics, including large scale strategic distribution.
-The employment part of the Proposed Development, includes an emphasis on B8 use, which complies with this policy framework. - 4.87.
-This mixed-use development of the Site, would deliver the widest possible benefits to the District and the towns of Rushden and Higham Ferrers.
+The employment part of the Proposed Development, includes an emphasis on B8 use, which complies with this policy framework. - 4.88.
+This mixed-use development of the Site, would deliver the widest possible benefits to the area including the towns of Rushden and Higham Ferrers.
 This is fully in compliance with the ambitions of sustainable development in the North Northamptonshire Joint Core Strategy.